Basic Law of Saudi Arabia

-The Basic Law (in Article One) states that the constitution of Saudi Arabia is "the Holy Qur'an, and the Sunna (Traditions)" of the Islamic prophet Muhammad.
+The Basic Law (in Article One) states that the constitution of Saudi Arabia is "the Holy Qur'an, and the Sunnah (Traditions)" of the Islamic prophet Muhammad.
 However, the Basic Law contains many characteristics of what might be called a constitution in other countries ("The Law of Governance", "Rights and Duties").
-The Basic Law is in accordance with a Salafi understanding of Sharia and does not override Islamic laws.
+The Basic Law is per the Sunni Salafi School understanding of Islamic law.

 History

 Following the Iraqi invasion of Kuwait and the First Gulf War, King Fahd issued a royal decree that was published in official television and newspapers on 31 January 1992.
 The Decree stated the following: